Victor, New York

-Victor is an incorporated town in Ontario County, New York.
+Victor is an incorporated town in Ontario County, New York, United States.
 The population was 15,969 at the time of the 2020 census.
 The town is named after Claudius Victor Boughton, an American hero of the War of 1812.

 The Town of Victor contains a village, also called Victor.
 The town is in the northwest corner of Ontario County and is southeast of Rochester.
 Victor is part of the Greater Rochester area; Victor's strategic location led to extensive suburban growth in the late 20th and early 21st century.
 Victor is the largest of Rochester's suburbs to be located outside of Monroe County, the home of more than two-thirds of the Greater Rochester population.
 The Village of Victor is 12 mi from the head of Canandaigua Lake, the fourth largest of the Finger Lakes.

 History

 An important Seneca village, known as Gannagaro or Ganondagan, was located within the area of this town.
 The tribe abandoned the village and the area about it after being severely attacked in 1687 by French invaders from Canada.
 They were trying to control the lucrative fur trade.

 In 2015, New York opened a museum and cultural center on the grounds of the Ganondagan State Historic Site, established in 1987.
 The Seneca Art & Culture Center at Ganondagan will use art, history and education, drawn from oral history, written documents, and archeological evidence, to tell the story of the Haudenosaunee (Iroquois) people, and specifically the Seneca nation.
 It is the only publicly funded state historic site devoted to the Haudenosaunee.
 It has both Haudenosaunee and Non-Native American staff and volunteers.
 It gives a prominent role to Jigonhsasee, the Iroquoian woman credited as one of the founders of the Confederacy.

 The Seneca were the nation that lived the furthest west in New York, anchoring that approach.
 They occupied the Finger Lakes area and were one of Five Nations who first made up the Haudenosaunee Confederacy.
 In 1722 the Haudenosaunee accepted the Tuscarora, another Iroquoian-speaking people who migrated from the Carolinas, and became the Six Nations.

 Following the American Revolutionary War, the Phelps and Gorham Purchase from the Seneca included the territory of this town.
 Pioneer settlement by European Americans began around 1789.
 The Town of Victor was formed in 1812 from part of the Town of Bloomfield.
 The area was initially developed for agriculture.

+Since the 1890s, Victor has been home to several ceramic industries.
+Fred M. Locke founded the Locke Insulator Manufacturing Company in the area, operating a factory there for nearly a decade before formally incorporating in 1902.
+The Locke company was reorganized and remains in business as Victor Insulators.

 The Jeremiah Cronkite House, Cobblestone Railroad Pumphouse, Felt Cobblestone General Store, Boughton Hill, Osborne House, and Valentown Hall are listed on the National Register of Historic Places.